 Penryn Woods, located on Victoria Street South, is at risk of being clear cut by AON/Mason Homes.
 The Penryn Woodland is identified as “significant” under Port Hope’s Official Plan and therefore a protected natural heritage feature.
 Mason Homes' own consultant report states that the woodland is “significant”.
 It is also considered “regionally important” by Northumberland’s Natural Heritage System Plan.
 Nonetheless, the Phase 5 proposal from AON Mason Homes would see the woods destroyed.

 Our community will not back down.
 We are fighting to protect Penryn Woods at every step and are prepared to represent Port Hope citizens in upcoming legal proceedings.

 We planted signs, we signed petitions, we spoke at the Town's public meeting.

-Our Town Council has not approved AON Mason Homes plans for Phase 5 and the developer is taking legal action.
+While council made a deal with the developer on most of Phase 5 in May 2021, Council has not approved AON Mason Homes plans for Phase 5b (Penryn) and the developer is taking legal action.

 It is time for us to raise our voices once again!

 Green Ribbon Installation